ostern42/CamBridge/WISDOM_CLAUDE.md

 Tests are better than hope
 KISS is better than clever
 Trust is earned step by step
+Partnership means celebrating each other's wins

 But most importantly:
 "sei vorsichtig" leads to success
 Because small victories build confidence
+And sometimes your partner is already there!
 ```

 ## 🧠 [SOUL] Meine Debugging-Evolution